simoneVU/CGAN/README.md

 <img src="https://github.com/simoneVU/CGAN/blob/main/images/loss_curve.png" width="600" height="500" />
 </p>

+Furthermore, from the loss curves above it is possible to see that the Generator improves its loss after around 50 epochs, while, the Discriminator slighly get worse.
+Hence, the ability of the Discriminator ogf disthinguishing newly generated images from the Generator slighlty decrease by reaching a loss of 0.7 on average.
+In turn, this task for the Discriminator becomes harder the more the Generator decreases its loss.
+This behavior is also noticeable at the start of training when the Discriminator does not know how to generate images.
+Thus, the discriminator loss is very low since it can recognize the real images vs the fake images easily.

 ### Traning the model
 To train the model use the script `train.py`.
 The script already loads the FashionMNIST dataset from *~/.pytorch/F_MNIST_data* and transform it appropritely.
 The training of the model can be run with some optional terminal arguments by running `python train.py --<arg_name> <arg_value>`.
 The terminal argument that can be passed are the following: